Roxburgh Branch: Closure and demolition

 Trains continued to run during the first week of June 1968 after closure; one each ran to Lawrence, Beaumont and Roxburgh.
-The last actual (unofficial service train) goods train from Roxburgh (a cleanup train clearing the stations between Roxburgh and Craig Flat of wagons, as well as the three passenger cars from the official last train) left Roxburgh hauled by an A^{B} steam locomotive on 6 June 1968.
+The last actual goods train from Roxburgh was a cleanup train clearing the stations between Roxburgh and Craig Flat of wagons, as well as the three passenger cars from the official last train, which left Roxburgh hauled by an A^{B} steam locomotive on 6 June 1968.
 This was the last ever steam hauled train on the branch.
-On the same day an engine and van service hauled by a diesel locomotive of the DJ class ran from Dunedin to Beaumont; the DJ class had been granted running rights on the line that very week.
+On the same day an engine and van service hauled by a diesel locomotive of the D^{J} class locomotive ran from Dunedin to Beaumont; the D^{J} class had been granted running rights on the line that very week.
 On its return journey that day this diesel-hauled train cleared Beaumont yard and other points south to Lawrence where another train had previously cleared wagons and other equipment out.
 The DJ locomotive stalled on a steep grade near the Round Hill tunnel as a result of oak leaves falling on the line and the train's relatively large size for the lines steep grades.
 Sir Arthur Tindall, then judge of the Arbitration Court was travelling in the cab of the following train that day from Roxburgh hauled by the A^{B}.
-The train he was on came up behind the stalled DJ and its train, struck detonators placed on the line as a warning of the stalled train ahead, giving every one a fright and then after a short while effectively pushed the DJ and its train over the hill at Round Hill.
+The train he was on came up behind the stalled D^{J} and its train, struck detonators placed on the line as a warning of the stalled train ahead, and then pushed the diesel locomotive and its train over the hill at Round Hill.
 Both trains then continued on their respective journeys to Milton.